johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument Proficiency Check/IPC.C Background Information.md

 	2. Learner must be rated for the aircraft being used
 2. Nature of Flight Operations.
 E.g.:
 	1. Typically flying locally may need a different evaluations than long XC
-	2. Operations near Bravo airspace likely warrant a review of Bravo requirements and procedures
+	2. Unfamiliar with IFR in local area may impact emphasis
-3. Amount and Recency of Flight Experience
+3. Amount and Recency of [[IFR]] Flight Experience
-4. Agreement on the Conduct of the Review: review these considerations with the pilot and reach an understanding regarding how he or she will conduct the review
+4. Agreement on the Conduct of the Review: review these considerations with the pilot and reach an understanding regarding how he or she will conduct the review, including things like flight in actual [[IMC]].
 5. Instructor Qualifications: Instructors should also consider their own experience and qualifications in a given aircraft